AMReX-Codes/amrex/Docs/sphinx_documentation/source/LoadBalancing.rst

 .. role:: fortran(code)
    :language: fortran

-.. _ss:load_balancing:
+.. _sec:load_balancing:

 Load Balancing
 --------------

-The process of load balancing is independent of the process of grid creation; the inputs to load balancing are a given set of grids with a set of weights assigned to each grid.
+The process of load balancing is typically independent of the process of grid creation; the inputs to load balancing are a given set of grids with a set of weights assigned to each grid.
+(The exception to this is the KD-tree approach in which the grid creation process is governed by trying to balance the work in each grid.)

 Single-level load balancing algorithms are sequentially applied to each AMR level independently, and the resulting distributions are mapped onto the ranks taking into account the weights